When a loved one passes away

 - Reduce the risk of identity theft

 Notify your loved one’s financial institutions to retitle or distribute the accounts and cancel any online banking services.
-Cancel your loved one’s passport, driver’s license and any credit cards in his or her sole name.
+Cancel your loved one’s passport, driver’s license and any credit cards in their sole name.
 Review credit card statements monthly to ensure no unauthorized transactions have occurred and fees are reimbursed when appropriate.
 You also should report your loved one’s death to all three credit reporting agencies: Experian, Equifax and TransUnion.
 They can flag the accounts as “deceased” to create a permanent credit freeze.

 - File a federal estate tax return